-In August 2007, Electrovaya announced that its subsidiary, Electrovaya Company located in Ballston Spa, New York, had delivered the Ford Escape SUV Plug-in Hybrid Electric Vehicle (PHEV) to the New York State Energy Research and Development Authority (NYSERDA).
+In August 2007, Electrovaya announced that its subsidiary, Electrovaya Company, located in Ballston Spa, New York, had delivered the Ford Escape SUV Plug-in Hybrid Electric Vehicle (PHEV) to the New York State Energy Research and Development Authority (NYSERDA).
 This is the first Ford Escape to be converted to a PHEV by Electrovaya and to be operated and tested by NYSERDA as part of a \$10 million project aimed at converting the State's 500-plus standard hybrids to plug-in capability.
+NYSERDA is currently testing the Ford Escape PHEV.